ava/use-http/README.md

   // called when aborting the request
   onAbort: () => {},

-  // this will allow you to merge the data the way you would like
+  // this will allow you to merge the data however you choose.
+Used for Pagination
   onNewData: (currData, newData) => {
     return [...currData, ...newData]
   },